 So many things I’d say if only I were able,

-But I just keep quiet and count the cars that pass by …”
+But I just keep quiet and count the cars as they pass by …

-How many of us keep quiet, because we believe we aren’t able?
-It isn’t just about the skill of communication, it is also the belief that the other party is willing to listen to what we have to say.
+How many of us keep quiet, because we believe we aren’t able? and how many of us don’t speak up, because we believe that the other party isn’t willing to listen to what we have to say?

-What has to happen for you and I to stop “counting cars” and speak up for what we want whether it is at work or at home?
-How do you ask?
+What has to happen for you and I to stop “counting cars” and speak up and have someone really listen?

-What some of us do is create a combative situation, in which, one party is right and one party is wrong.
-What if you and I could create a situation, in which, we are more likely to work, side by side, to come up with a solution that works for us both?
-What would happen then?
+Some of us answer that question by creating a combative situation, in which, one party is right and the other party is wrong.
+Instead, what if we could create a situation, in which, we are more likely to come up with a solution that works for us both?
+Would that be a valuable skill to have?

 You can have everything in life you want if you will just help other people get what they want-Zig Ziglar

-So the key question is, “How do you help the other guy get what he wants when you don’t agree?”
+“How do you help the other guy get what he wants when you don’t agree?”
 What do you typically do?
 Do you keep quiet and count cars?
 Do you stare the other person down?
 Do you take a big gulp and give in?
 Do you insist on your way?
-What is your go to habit in this area?

 Creating A Win/Win

-- Make the right impression – Be clear about what you want the other party to experience when interacting with you.
+- Make the right impression – Be clear about what you want them to experience when interacting with you.